WholeCoder/OurGame/README.md

 **right mouse button** - change to next texture under the mouse cursor.

 **press Z key** - undo placing a tile on the game board grid

+**press S key** - save the game boards' configuration as MyLevel.txt in the location of the .exe executable file